-Each WELL member has a profile.
-To view a member's profile, enter "bio username" in the shortcut box, or click on his or her usename when it appears as a link.
-To send him or her a message, click on the email link at the top of the profile page.
+Each Member has a profile.
+To view a profile, enter "bio loginname" in the shortcut box, or click on his or her loginame when it appears as a link such as on a post they have made.
+To send him or her a message, use the email address at the top of the profile page.

 A profile always includes the member's real name and email address, as well as the last Internet location the member logged in from.
 All other information is optional and may be updated at any time.

-Complete membership holders may also have UNIX Finger Information in a file called .plan that is kept in their UNIX home directory.
+Members may also have UNIX Information in a file called .plan that is kept in their UNIX home directory.
 To change this file, ssh to your account and edit the .plan file.
 If you want assistance changing your UNIX Finger Information, please contact Helpdesk.

 Each conference maintains a list of its participants and the date of their last visits to the conference.

 To see the participation list for a particular conference: